 Welcome to the Cheeky Punter PaySafeCard betting sites page.
-On this page I’ll detail how PaySafeCards work when it comes to online gambling and I’ll show you my favourite bookmakers which accept PaySafeCards.
+On this page we’ll detail how PaySafeCards work when it comes to online gambling and we’ll show you our favourite bookmakers which accept PaySafeCards.

 Compare Paysafecard Betting Sites

 The first thing you need to do is visit a PaySafeCard sales outlet.
 You can easily find these outlets online at their website, and there is no doubt one near you.
 They are located in several different countries including the United States, the United Kingdom, Argentina, Austria, Belgium, Germany, France, Greece, Finland, Switzerland, and many others.

 At a sales outlet, you exchange cash for a PaySafeCard 16-digit PIN; this is in the amounts of $10, $25, $50, or $100.
 This PIN is like your card number that you then use for their partner online gaming sites.
 There is no personal information collected and you must pay cash, not with a credit card.
 This is to protect your personal information as your credit card numbers are not needed or stored, and to protect the 16-digit PIN you’re given by PaySafeCard.
 You are allowed to purchase up to ten PaySafeCard PINs at one time.